 Research shows that baby formula can significantly increase a premature baby’s risk of developing necrotizing enterocolitis (NEC).
 NEC is a serious gastrointestinal disease that can cause dangerous inflammation of the intestines.
 In severe cases, NEC can cause infection and may prove fatal to the infant.

-At Schlachman, Belsky, Weiner & Davey, P.A., we believe that the makers of Enfamil and Similac baby formula must be held liable.
+At Schlachman, Belsky, Weiner & Davey, P.A., we believe that Enfamil and Similac baby formula makers must be held liable.
 Despite studies showing the connection between premature infants being fed cow-based formula and the development of NEC, the manufacturers never warned of the dangers.

 If your infant was diagnosed with NEC after receiving formula, contact our office at (410) 685-2022 to schedule a free consultation.